NicAllison/data603-sp22/paper/final.md

 ### 2. Paragraph that explains what Hive and HQL is
+&ensp; &ensp; Apache Hive is a data warehouse tool, similar to Apache Spark, where it allows you to run commands on Hadoop without having to deal with the complicated commands of MapReduce.
+Apache Hive is able to do this because it sits on top of MapReduce which is one of the two ways that Hadoop processes data.
+When you are running commands for Hive you will be using HQL, Hive Query Language, which is similar SQL but it is not a relational database like SQL.
+Since HQL is used for a data warehouse tool it uses a schema in a database also since it can use HDFS files as the data, so this means that HQL is not a Relation Database.
+HQL does have very similar commands to SQL which you will soon seen in action once you have set up the Hive Environment.

-&ensp; &ensp; Apache Hive is similar to MapReduce where it is tool that sits on top of Hadoop.
+Apache Hive is similar to MapReduce where it is tool that sits on top of Hadoop.
 For Hive it is a data warehouse that, “summarizes Big Data and makes querying and analyzing easy”(TutorialPoint 1).
 Using Hive to query data in Hadoop you can use the HiveQL, Hive Query Language, which act similar to SQL, but is not a relational database.

 ### 3. How to set up Hive Environment that I used in Docker
 &ensp; &ensp; To set Hive Environment first install we will be using Docker and command line operator to use the install and use Hive.
 We are going on the assumption that Docker you Docker already installed installed if not you can go to Dockers website and download it, it straight forward on downloading it.
 First open a command line operator and copy and paste this command: